School students can be whiz kids with money. I’ve seen it over and over – hopefully you have too.

 Wouldn’t it be great to wake up in a world where money smarts are taught in schools along with everything else?

-As of this week, we can say it’s so.
-Sorted in Schools, the first government-funded financial capability programme that’s aligned with the National Curriculum, is now out and about in schools around the country.
+We can now say it’s so.
+Sorted in Schools, the first government-funded financial capability programme that’s aligned with the National Curriculum, is out and about in schools around the country.
+At this writing, resources for years 9 and 10 have been rolled out, with 35% of secondary schools already using them.
+The programme is gaining traction nationwide and has now reached 181,000 students.

 This doesn’t mean financial capability will be a separate subject.
 Money has a way of touching everything, so it’s being woven into existing curriculum topics such as maths, social studies, digital technologies and English.